dask/dask-gateway/docs/source/install-hadoop.rst

 Additional configuration options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``dask-gatweay-server`` has several additional configuration fields.
+``dask-gateway-server`` has several additional configuration fields.
 See the
 :doc:`api-server` docs (specifically :ref:`the yarn configuration docs
 <yarn-config>`) for more information on all available options.
 At a minimum
 you'll probably want to configure the worker resource limits, as well as which